AndyKnight09/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####1.
 An appropriate model architecture has been employed

-My final model is based on the Nvidea architecture consists of the layers:
+My final model is based on the Nvidea architecture consists of the following layers:

 | Layer | Description |
 |:---:|:---:|